 Driving through rushing water can be dangerous.
 Deep water can sweep your vehicle downstream and you and your passengers could drown.
-If it is only shallow water, it can still wash away the ground from under your tires.
-Traction could be lost, and the vehicle could roll over.
+If it is only shallow water, it can still wash away the ground from under your tires, and you could lose traction and roll the vehicle over.
 Do not drive through rushing water.